flofriday/EP2-Bot/README.md

 ```
 Replace the XXXX with the token for your telegram bot (you can get this via [BotFather](https://t.me/BotFather)).
 YYYY is your telegram user id
 (you can get it via [userinfobot](https://t.me/userinfobot)).
-In the GIT_URL the USER is your student number (german: Matrikelnummer) and PASSWORD your git (GitLab) password.
+In the GIT_URL the USER is your student number (german: Matrikelnummer) and PASSWORD is a personal access token (you can get this in GitLab under Profile -> Settings.
+Give the token only access to "read_repository") [More about access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

 ### Or try with docker
 First install [docker](https://www.docker.com/)